 Specify the path to a log file, or the special value 'off' to disable logging.
-By default, all output (stdout and stderr) goes in the logs directory referenced by \$LOGS.
+By default, all output (stdout and stderr) goes in the logs directory referenced by \$LOGS environment variable, in a file named mkrep.<timestamp>.log

 NOTE: This script is self-logging.
 That is, output displayed on the screen is simultaneously captured in the log file.
 Do not run this script with redirection operators like '> log' or '2>&1', and do not use 'tee.'